SiddhantChauhan1/Weather-Forecasting-App/README.md

 JavaScript
 React.js

-Search for any city/region in the world get weather details like temperature, humidity, precipitation, pressure, etc.
+Search for any city/region in the world;
+get weather details like temperature, humidity, precipitation, pressure, etc.